Italian Classic Almond Biscotti Recipe (Cantucci)

 Why do you bake cantucci twice?

 The first bake sets the dough into a loaf.
-The second bake dries out each slice so it stays crisp and crunchy.
+The second bake dries out each biscotto so it stays crisp and crunchy.

 Can I use almond flour in this recipe?

 For true classic cantucci, stick with all-purpose flour and whole almonds.
-Almond flour changes the texture and can make slicing harder.
+Almond flour changes the texture and can make cutting harder.

 How long do homemade cantucci last?